Global Health > Research

 Global Health Research

-The research at the Copenhagen School of Global Health focuses on the double burden of disease and social inequalities in health.
+SGH has a broad focus within global health, but specifically focus on the double burden of disease and social inequalities in health.
 These include the chronic and non-communicable diseases that increasingly affect underprivileged societies, the infectious diseases that disproportionately affect them, detrimental disease interactions, problems such as weak health systems, inadequate food safety and nutritional deficiencies, as well as irrational drug use and cultural, societal, gender-based and environmental barriers to health.

-The emphasis is on integrating basic laboratory and theoretical research with clinical research and field-based public health studies in order to improve health among affected populations.
+SGH encourages research on integrating basic laboratory and theoretical research with clinical research and field-based public health studies in order to improve health among affected populations.

 To find a researcher go to UCPH's main site for researchers and publications.
 UCPH researchers can find information about funding, administration, best practice, konferences and seminars at the UCPH Research Portal.